 2. Be consistent with your writing routine

 Writing is like exercising.
 The more that you exercise your writing muscle, the stronger writer you’ll be.
-And like not always wanting to go to the gym…you’re not always going to feel like writing but you have to get in your words in order to build a good habit.
+And like not always wanting to go to the gym…you’re not always going to feel like writing, but you have to get in your words in order to build a good writing habit.
 Personally, I’m a morning writer.
 It’s when I have the most creative energy.
 But I’m writing this at night because I simply had to grind out these words.

 3. Anticipate distractions and temptations

 There will be phone calls, text messages, Facebook, crying kids, Instagram, and more.
 Most of us (including me) aren’t disciplined enough to ignore these distractions.
 Therefore, it’s wise to eliminate the opportunity for distractions.
 Put your smartphone in a separate room.
 Have your Google Docs tab or your Word software be the only thing open on your computer.

 If you enjoy writing about a topic, it won’t feel like work.
 It’ll be much easier to do rule #2.
 Also, your passion for and knowledge of the topic will shine through your writing.

 5. Make an outline first